 For lots of fun, head out to explore New England's wide range of shops — from designer clothing to locally made crafts, as well as antiques and collectibles.
-Whether you want city sophistication or a traditional country store, an international name or a small boutique — you can find it in the six states of New England.
+Whether you want city sophistication or a traditional country store, an international name or a small boutique — you can find it in New England.
 Below are just a few of the favorite shopping hot spots in each state.

 Wedged between New York and Boston, Connecticut caters to all shopping tastes.
 West Hartford, for example, is an enclave of upmarket individual shops: fashions for men and women, toys and jewelers.
 In Middletown, Wesleyan Potters was founded in 1948 and is still going strong.
 The gallery is full of tempting crafts: textiles, jewelry — and pottery!
 And, if you love looking for antiques, Connecticut is a must.
 Woodbury is the "Antiques Capital of Connecticut," with more than 30 dealers; but the whole of Litchfield County is a great hunting ground.
 And for something quirky, United House Wrecking in Stamford is a great place for fun memorabilia as well as antiques.
 Learn more about shopping in Connecticut.